devendra2595/Bike_Sharing_Case_Study/README.md

 Pre-Processing :
 - Created dummy variables for categorical variables using get dumies function
 - Splitted data into train and test in 70-30 ratio.
-- Scaled numerical variable using MinMax Scaler.
+- Scaled numerical variables using MinMax Scaler .

-Model Building:
+# 4) Model Building:

 - Built 1st model with all 28 features. adjusted_r2 - 84.1
 - Reduced the features to 15, by using Recursive Feature Elimination
 - Built 2nd model with 15 features, got adjusted_r2_score - 84.0